Faculty Research Support Programs

 - You are a probationary faculty member in the last year of your contractual assigned time

-- You are a probationary faculty member who applied for tenure in fall 2019
+- You are a probationary faculty member who applied for tenure in fall of this year

 - You are a research-active tenured faculty member who is not already receiving assigned time through the University RSCA Assigned Time Program

-Faculty who do not need to submit a full application this year (i.e. faculty who do not fall into the three bulleted categories above), must still submit RSCA metric data and their ORCID iD to maintain eligibility for the University and CoS RSCA Faculty Assigned Time Programs and the CoS Just In Time Funds program by May 22, 2020 using 2019-2020 Faculty Research Activity Report form.
-The inclusive dates for CoS RSCA metric data have not been changed.
+Faculty who do not need to submit a full application this year (i.e. faculty who do not fall into the three bulleted categories above), are also required to submit RSCA metric data and their ORCID iD to maintain eligibility for the University and CoS RSCA Faculty Assigned Time Programs and the CoS Just In Time Funds program each year.

 Who Should Apply?

-Probationary faculty in the last year of their contractually awarded RSCA assigned time who have not already received the award, faculty who submitted an application for tenure in AY 2019-20, and tenured faculty who are research-active who have not already received the award should apply to the program.
+Probationary faculty in the last year of their contractually awarded RSCA assigned time who have not already received the award, faculty who submitted an application for tenure in fall of this year, and tenured faculty who are research-active who have not already received the award should apply to the program.

 How Much Assigned Time Will I Receive?